 This grinder and brewer ticks all the required boxes.
 It’s programmable up to 24 hours in advance, so you can set it in the evening to have a fresh cup of coffee in the morning.
-The carafe holds up to 12 cups of coffee and the automatic shutoff is adjustable up to four hours, so you can keep sipping all morning or save some coffee for late sleepers.
+The carafe is available in glass or thermal, and it holds up to 12 cups of coffee.
+An automatic shutoff is adjustable up to four hours, so you can keep sipping all morning or save some coffee for late sleepers.

 This has a burr grinder, which coffee enthusiasts will tell you gives you a great grind, and the grind size is adjustable, so you can create a bold, medium, or mild cup of coffee.
 If you have pre-ground coffee, you can turn the grinder off and just use the brewer, and if you’re in a hurry for the first cup, this has a pause feature so you can pour your first cup before brewing is complete.

-The bean hopper holds 1/2 pound of beans and has a lid to keep the beans fresh before grinding.
+The hopper holds a half pound of beans and it has a lid to keep the beans fresh before grinding.
 This comes with a permanent gold filter for the grounds and includes a water filter to remove impurities before brewing.

 All too often a full pot of coffee ends up stale and half finished.
 In many cases, what we really need is just one cup of joe, fast and fresh.
 Single-serve coffee makers, like Keurigs and Nespresso machines, have become increasingly popular over the years because they offer this exact convenience.
 And so too does the Breville Grind Control.